Music and Art in Guatemala

 Guatemala has a rich artistic tradition that extends all the way back to Mayan times.
 Art is alive and well in Guatemala today, as evidenced by the music, literature, and paintings that are found across the country.
 Whether you’re listening to a band in Guatemala City or touring a museum in Antigua, you’ll surely enjoy the artistic offerings of this country.

+Your Guatemalan adventure begins by exploring the country's rich culture through their music scene.
 You’ll hear an assortment of music in Guatemala.
 On bus rides, you’ll probably hear American music from the 1980s and 90s.
 In other places – like restaurants and bars – you’re likely to hear ranchera and Tejano music.
 Music with Mexican influence is big here, and you’ll sometimes stumble upon a mariachi band playing at a restaurant or party.
 Along the Caribbean Coast, Guatemala’s Garífuna population tends to listen to more reggae-heavy music, including punta rock and reggaeton.

 The most popular instrument in Guatemala is the marimba.
 A marimba is a large wooden xylophone that’s struck with mallets.
 It’s often played in upscale hotels and restaurants, especially in more popular destinations.
 Marimbas weren’t always used in Guatemala — during pre-Columbian times, Mayan instruments consisted of wooden flutes, drums, and bone rasps.